 Another meteorological process that has been associated with EPEs is Rossby wave breaking.
-This process refers to the non-linear phase of planetary wave amplification, which can result in irreversible mixing of air masses from stratospheric high-latitude origin into tropospheric low-latitude regions, and vice versa, as observed in early studies (McIntyre and Palmer, 1983; Appenzeller and Davies, 1992).
-In a potential vorticity (PV) framework, Rossby wave breaking can be diagnosed from the formation of elongated PV filaments, referred to as PV streamers, that eventually can split off from the main stratospheric (tropospheric) air reservoirs over the poles (tropics), known as cutoffs (Hoskins et al., 1985; Wernli and Sprenger, 2007; Portmann et al., 2020a).
-Such PV streamers and cutoffs can favour EPE formation through inducing enhanced moisture transport and forcing for ascent via reduced static stability beneath the upper tropospheric positive PV anomaly and dynamical lifting ahead (Funatsu and Waugh, 2008; Schlemmer et al., 2010).
-Accordingly, many case studies have linked Rossby wave breaking to EPEs in several regions, including, but not limited to, southwestern North America, northwest Africa, the Alpine region, the Mediterranean, southern Africa, the Middle East, Pakistan and the Himalaya's, and East Asia (Massacand et al., 1998; Knippertz and Martin, 2005, 2007; Argence et al., 2006; Hart et al., 2010; Martius et al., 2013; De Vries et al., 2016; Vellore et al., 2016; Portmann et al., 2020b; Tsuji and Takayabu, 2019).
-Systematic climatological analyses; however, are limited to the Alpine region (Martius et al., 2006), the Middle East (De Vries et al., 2018), South Africa (Favre et al., 2013), and North America (Abatzoglou, 2016; Barbero et al., 2019; Moore et al., 2019).
+This process refers to the non-80 linear phase of planetary wave amplification, which can result in irreversible mixing of air masses from stratospheric highlatitude origin into tropospheric low-latitude regions, and vice versa, as observed in early studies (McIntyre and Palmer, 1983; Appenzeller and Davies, 1992).
+In a potential vorticity (PV) framework, Rossby wave breaking can be diagnosed from the formation of elongated PV filaments, referred to as PV streamers, that eventually can split off from the main stratospheric (tropospheric) air reservoirs over the poles (tropics), known as cutoffs (Hoskins et al., 1985; Wernli and 85 Sprenger, 2007; Portmann et al., 2020a).
+Such PV streamers and cutoffs can favour EPE formation through inducing enhanced moisture transport and forcing for ascent via reduced static stability beneath the positive upper tropospheric PV anomaly and dynamical lifting ahead (Funatsu and Waugh, 2008; Schlemmer et al., 2010).
+Accordingly, many case studies have linked Rossby wave breaking to EPEs in several regions, including, but not limited to, southwestern North America, northwest Africa, the Alpine region, the Mediterranean, southern Africa, the Middle East, Pakistan and the Himalaya's, and 90 East Asia (Massacand et al., 1998; Knippertz and Martin, 2005, 2007; Argence et al., 2006; Hart et al., 2010; Martius et al., 2013; De Vries et al., 2016; Vellore et al., 2016; Portmann et al., 2020b; Tsuji and Takayabu, 2019).
+Systematic climatological analyses; however, are limited to the Alpine region (Martius et al., 2006), the Middle East (De Vries et al.,